-Liza is a community organizer, public school advocate, and artist living in Seattle with her husband, two sons, three cats, and the greatest husky/terrier mix on the planet.
-Aside from parenting, she spends the bulk of her time avoiding laundry, serving on the PTA of her boys’ school and on the board of the Seattle Council PTSA, the board of directors at Sand Point Arts and Cultural Exchange at Magnuson Park, and other community activities and causes.
+Liza is a community organizer, public school advocate, and artist living in Seattle with her husband, two sons, three cats, the greatest husky/terrier mix on the planet, and a rotating cast of foster dogs.
+Aside from the care and feeding of mammals, she spends the bulk of her time following news and issues in Seattle Public Schools (and public schools nationally), avoiding laundry, serving on the PTA of her boys’ school and on the board of the Seattle Council PTSA, the advisory board at Sand Point Arts and Cultural Exchange at Magnuson Park, and other community activities and causes.

-Returning home to work alongside incredible people who are committed to making Seattle a city where the arts, education, and equity thrive is a gift, especially in today’s political climate.
+She is so pleased to be raising a family in Seattle, and to work alongside incredible people who are committed to making her hometown the best it can be for all - a city where the arts, education, and equity thrive.